Healthy Homes Assessment Korokoro

 Fines for Failing to Comply

-From the 1st of July in 2021, once a new or renewed lease is entered into on a Korokoro rental property, all Healthy Homes compliance work must be finished by the end of 90 days.
+Beginning on July 1st, 2021, if a new or renewed tenancy is signed on the Korokoro rental property, all Healthy Homes compliance work must be finished by the end of 90 days.

-Failure to meet each of Healthy Homes Standards by the end of the period of time expected can lead to the possibility of a fine up to $7200.
-Furthermore, if a currently-in place Healthy Homes Statement of Compliance is not incorporated in a new, renewed or amended tenancy agreement there may be an additional fine or infringement fee.
+Failure to adhere to any of the Healthy Homes Standards by the end of the anticipated timeframe could result in an amount of $7200.
+In addition, if the existing Healthy Homes Statement of Compliance isn’t included in the new, renewed or amended tenancy agreement there may be additional penalties or an infringement fee.

-Any tenant may request information regarding the Healthy Homes Standard and how they relate to the home they reside in.
-If the landlord or property manager does not provide the required information within 21 days from getting the notice, the tenant may receive an infringement notice and could be fined up to $750.
+Every tenant is entitled to request information about the Healthy Homes Standard and how they relate to the property they live in.
+If the landlord or the property manager doesn’t provide the required information within 21 days of receiving the request, they could be issued an infringement notice and be fined upto $750.

-Furthermore, there’s also a fine of up to $900 for property owners or property managers who have provided a false or incorrect Healthy Homes Statement of Compliance or any other information.
-The person responsible to pay this fine is the one who is identified on the tenancy agreement as the person who is who is letting the property and it could be the name of the landlord, or the property management company.
+Additionally, there is an additional fine of approximately $900 for property owners or property managers that provide false or inaccurate Healthy Homes Compliance Statement or any other information.
+The person who is responsible for this fine is whoever is identified on the tenancy agreement as being the person leasing the property out which could be the landlord’s name or the property management company.

-The information contained in the Statement of Compliance needs to be correct at the time that the tenancy agreement is signed, and ideally it must be updated throughout the duration of the tenancy when any relevant work gets completed.
+All information in the Compliance Statement needs to be correct when the tenancy agreement is completed, and should be maintained during the entire tenancy, as related work is completed.

-It’s important to remember that a landlord with multiple rental properties may receive additional fines for non-compliance.
-The harshest penalties are handed down only for serious violations.
-Those who have six or more properties could be fined up to $50,000, and as much as $100,000 in the case of hearing claims.
+It is crucial to note that landlords who have multiple rental properties may face even higher fines for non-compliance.
+The harshest penalties are reserved for the most serious violations, and landlords who own at least six rental properties could be penalised up to $50,000, and as much as $100,000 in hearing claims.

-In the end, a failure to meet requirements of Healthy Homes requirements can hit your pocket hard, resulting in huge fines, in addition to still being required to adhere to the regulations.
-Do not risk your rental property, contact us today and make arrangements to have an house assessment done on your rental property.
+Clearly, failure to comply with compliance with Healthy Homes requirements can hit your wallet resulting in huge fines, in addition to still being required to adhere to the regulations.
+Don’t put your rental at risk. property Call us today and arrange to have an house inspection performed for your rental property.

 Healthy homes are important

-One in three households rent homes in New Zealand and Korokoro, and research suggests that rental houses are most likely to be colder, older, have less effective heating, and generally tend to be of poorer standard than those owned by owners.
+Around 1 in 3 households rent in New Zealand and Korokoro, and research has shown that these rental houses are more likely to be colder, older and have less effective heating and have lower quality than the houses of owners.

-Cold, damp and mouldy houses are linked to negative health outcomes, particularly for diseases like colds and flu, asthma and heart diseases.
-Furthermore, people who reported four or more major house quality problems often experience less satisfaction in their lives and lower mental health.
+Moldy, damp and cold houses are linked to negative health results, specifically for diseases like colds and flu, asthma and heart diseases.
+Furthermore, people who reported four or more key house quality problems often experience less satisfaction in their lives and lower psychological well-being.

-Improving the quality of Korokoro rental property can help tenants enjoy better physical and mental health and reduce the disruption to work, learning and daily life because of diseases.
-Your investment is also protected from mildew, mould and damp , which means less costs of maintenance over the long term.
+Improve the quality of Korokoro rental property will help tenants experience improved mental and physical health, and lessen the interruption to learning, work and living due to diseases.
+Your investment is also better safeguarded from mildew, mould and damp damage, meaning lower maintenance costs in the long run.

-The Healthy Homes Standards are a set of specific and minimal standards for Heating, Insulation, Ventilation, Moisture Ingress and Drainage, and Draught Control within Korokoro rental properties.
+The Healthy Homes Standards are a list of the specific and minimum requirements for heating, insulation Ventilation, Moisture Ingress and Drainage, and Draught Stopping for Korokoro rental properties.

-Contact us now to discuss the Korokoro Healthy Home assessment on your rental property today.
+Start now and call about having a Korokoro Healthy Home assessment on your rental property right now.

 healthy homes assessment compliance